joshlong-attic/vibesafe4j/README.md

 ```

 ## TODO
-* we need to figure out this AOT + GraalVM story
+* we need to figure out this [AOT + GraalVM story](https://github.com/joshlong/declarative-client-registration/blob/main/src/main/java/auto/AutoClientRegistrar.java).
+We'd have several issues with this, not least of which is that the AI code would need to run during compilation.
+Hrmm.